And I mean that especially for the folks that we just spent our first hour talking about.

 People could have said he had a temper tantrum, but it literally turned his campaign around.

-So I think there's uh there's plenty of room for these guys being mad when they don't get the attention they deserve.
+So I think there's plenty of room for these guys being mad when they don't get the attention they deserve.

-I am a Fantorum supporter, though I don't think he has a shot at it, but he'd be a hell of a VP candidate, in my opinion.
+So I am a Santorum supporter, though I don't think he has a shot at it, but he'd be a healthy VP candidate, in my opinion.

-Um probably gonna be Ruba Rubio, but so be it.
+It's probably going to be Rubio, but so be it.

-My concern, I told you screener, is that this could be a clearly clear case of sabotage this year.
+My concern, I told you, Screener, is that this could be a clear case of sabotage this year.

-When I hear Carl Rove, and I have a lot of respect for Rove, I worked in DC for many years, I know him, I actually do.
+When I hear Carl Rove, and I have a lot of respect for Rove, I worked in D.C. for many years.

 When he says that Perry said that Bernanke committed treason, it just irritates me beyond belief.